National Apprenticeship Week 2025

-5-11 February 2024 was National Apprenticeship Week - a time when the education and skills sector get the opportunity to celebrate the achievements of apprentices around the country and the positive impact they make to communities, businesses, and the wider economy.
-The theme for this year was “Skills for Life”.
+10-16 February 2025 is National Apprenticeship Week - a time when the education and skills sector get the opportunity to celebrate the achievements of apprentices around the country and the positive impact they make to communities, businesses, and the wider economy.
+The theme for this year is “Skills for Life”.

-The Transpennine Route Upgrade (TRU) is close to reaching the halfway mark of its ambitious aim to take on 590 apprentices across the rail upgrade between Manchester and York, via Leeds and Huddersfield.
+The Transpennine Route Upgrade (TRU) has now passed the halfway mark of its ambitious aim to take on 590 apprentices across the rail upgrade between Manchester and York, via Leeds and Huddersfield.

-The number of apprentices on the multi-billion-pound programme has reached 264, primarily recruited from locations along the route and amounting to £14.3 million in value to society, according to the Rail Social Value Tool.
+The number of apprentices on the multi-billion-pound programme has reached 346, primarily recruited from locations along the route and amounting to over £15 million in value to society, according to the Rail Social Value Tool.

 Rail Social Value Tool